 Durable Finishes and Materials

 Finishes play a big role in long-term satisfaction.
-Floors, walls, cabinetry, and exterior materials should be selected not just for appearance, but for durability.
+Floors, walls, cabinetry, and exterior metal materials should be selected not just for appearance, but for durability.
 High-traffic areas and working spaces demand materials that can handle daily use without constant repairs.

 Attention to the Small Details